siamscsdsu/siamscsdsu.github.io/_pages/about.md

 #### Membership

 SIAM Student Chapter, SDSU membership is open to all enrolled SDSU students interested in SIAM, regardless of major, please [contact us](/contact.html) to join.
-Membership to the national SIAM organization is provided to all SIAM Student Chapter SDSU member **free of charge** [(join today)](https://www.siam.org/Membership/Join-SIAM)!
+Membership to the national SIAM organization is provided to all SIAM Student Chapter SDSU member **free of charge**!
 We strongly encourage all members to take advantage of this national membership as SIAM provides many exceptional opportunities for students and those looking to take the next step in their career.
+Check out the [join page](/join.html) for more information.